fedoranimus/todoist-api/source/includes/_overview.md

 API clients should generate a unique string ID for each command and specify it in the `uuid` field.
 The Command UUID will be used for two purposes:

-1. Command result mapping: Each command's result will be stored in the `SyncStatus` field of the response JSON object.
-The `SyncStatus` object has its key mapped to a command's `uuid` and its value containing the result of a command.
+1. Command result mapping: Each command's result will be stored in the `sync_status` field of the response JSON object.
+The `sync_status` object has its key mapped to a command's `uuid` and its value containing the result of a command.